beyond-all-reason/teiserver/documents/tachyon/lobby.md

 ```

 ### TODO: `c.lobby.send_invite`
-Sends an invite to a user to them to join the same battle as yourself.
-They will still have to go through the same approval process as any other join_battle command.
+Sends an invite to a user to them to join the same lobby as yourself.
+They will still have to go through the same approval process as any other join_lobby command.
 No response from server.
 ```json
 {
   "cmd": "c.lobby.send_invite",